Welcome to the CQUniLife blog #How2Uni series!

 Have questions now?

 Have more questions about starting TAFE or University, and don’t want to wait for the next #How2Uni series post?
-Simply post to the #How2Uni Student Services page on UCROO (tip: you’ll need your CQUni login to access this secure site), and we’ll help you.
+Simply post to the #How2Uni group on UCROO (tip: you’ll need your CQUni login to access this secure site), and we’ll help you.
 If you need help urgently, please call us on 13 27 86.

 Stay tuned for our first official blog about enrolling in courses and overcoming road blocks – the first steps to getting started on your student journey.